stac-extensions/mlm/CONTRIBUTING.md

 > :warning: <br>
 > There are multiple types of releases for this repository: <br>
 > 1. Release for MLM specification (usually, this should include one for `stac-model` as well to support it)
 > 2. Release for `stac-model` only

-### Building a new version of MLM specification contains steps:
+### Building a new version of MLM specification

 - Checkout to the `main` branch by making sure the CI passed all previous tests.
 - Bump the version with `bump-my-version bump --verbose <version-level>`.